jdbctemplatemapper/jdbctemplatemapper/README.md

  // JdbcTemplateMapper configuration
  @Bean
   public JdbcTemplateMapper jdbcTemplateMapper(JdbcTemplate jdbcTemplate) {
-    return new JdbcTemplateMapper(jdbcTemplate, null, THE_DATABASE_NAME); // catalog name is synonymous database name for mysql
+    return new JdbcTemplateMapper(jdbcTemplate, null, THE_DATABASE_NAME); // catalog name is synonymous to database name for mysql
   }

+ // Access a table in another database (The connection should have the appropriate privileges)
+ @Table(name='product', catalog='someotherdatabase') // catalog name is synonymous to database name for mysql class Product {...}

 ```